Reuben Andrews

 • A case involving res judicata and jurisdictional issues at common law and under the Lugano Convention, as well as the relationship between Article 6 ECHR and the doctrine of res judicata.

-• A case involving whether a particular arrangement fell within Regulation 2(1) of the Commercial Agents (Council Directive) Regulations 1993.
+• A case involving whether a particular commercial arrangement fell within Regulation 2(1) of the Commercial Agents (Council Directive) Regulations 1993.

 • Further Information